nmstreethran/WindTurbineClassification/README.md

 The files in this repository are modified versions of my original submission.
 This has been done mainly to format and improve readability; no major changes were made.
 The original files can be viewed [here](https://github.com/nmstreethran/WindTurbineClassification/tree/b07072256df783c69c2736d1e38302d5df451887) [[v1.0.0 archive](https://github.com/nmstreethran/WindTurbineClassification/releases/tag/v1.0.0)].

-To compile the LaTeX document, use the following commands:
+To compile the LaTeX document, use the following commands within the `docs` directory:

 ```sh
 xelatex nms_dissertation.tex